-Allred: Another tape appears to show R. Kelly
+Allred: Another tape appears to show R. Kelly with girls

 NEW YORK (AP) - Attorney Gloria Allred says a client has turned a tape over to law enforcement that appears to feature R&B; singer R. Kelly sexually abusing girls.

-Allred and her client are expected to discuss the tape at a news conference in New York City on Sunday afternoon.
+The client, Gary Dennis, said at a news conference in New York on Sunday that he doesn’t know Kelly and doesn’t know where the tape came from.
+He says he came across it while cleaning out a collection he had for years.

+He says a man who appears to be Kelly was on the recording engaged in sexual acts with young girls.

-Kelly is facing 10 counts of aggravated sexual abuse in connection to three girls and one woman.
+Kelly faces 10 counts of aggravated sexual abuse in connection to three girls and one woman.
 He has denied any wrongdoing and pleaded not guilty after being charged last month.

-He was released from jail on Saturday, where he had been held in connection to overdue child support.
-He was released after a payment for more than $161,000 was made on his behalf.

-Attorney Michael Avenatti also has said he has turned over two videos to prosecutors that he says shows Kelly sexually abusing girls.

 Copyright © 2019 The Washington Times, LLC.